AI Project Management Tools for Agency Teams: Run More Projects With Less Chaos

 Risk and Blocker Flagging

-The most valuable AI PM feature is proactive risk identification — surfaces tasks that are behind schedule, dependencies that haven't been resolved, or patterns suggesting a project is trending toward a problem.
+The most valuable AI PM feature is proactive risk identification — surfaces tasks that are behind schedule, dependencies that have not been resolved, or patterns suggesting a project is trending toward a problem.
 Not all tools do this well today, but it is the direction the category is moving and worth evaluating when choosing tools.

 Project Health Metrics for AI Agency Engagements